 Registry Service Description of Technical Component Description of Business Component A. Receipt of data from registrars concerning registrations of domain names and name servers The Verisign-operated registry accepts registration information for domain names and name servers from registrars using the IETF EPP as defined in RFCs 3915, 5730 - 5734, and 5910.
 For more information about EPP please see the response to Question 25, EPP.
-All registry systems under Verisign's management use EPP with no security or stability issues.
-Approximately 915 registrars use the Verisign EPP service, and Verisign, as a company, has handled more than 140 million EPP transactions daily without performance issues.
-B. Dissemination of TLD zone files Verisign disseminates top-level domain (TLD) zone files through its Domain Name System (DNS) resolution infrastructure, which fully complies with all IETF DNS specifications.
-Verisign ensures updates are processed and distributed rapidly to meet end-user needs.
-In addition, Verisign, as a company, provides DNS resolution services through its globally distributed constellation of resolution sites, which currently process an average of 60 billion queries per day.
+All registry systems under our management use EPP with no security or stability issues.
+Approximately 915 registrars use our EPP service, and as a company, we have handled more than 140 million EPP transactions daily without performance issues.
+B. Dissemination of TLD zone files We disseminate top-level domain (TLD) zone files through our Domain Name System (DNS) resolution infrastructure, which fully complies with all IETF DNS specifications.
+We ensure updates are processed and distributed rapidly to meet end-user needs.
+In addition, as a company, we provide DNS resolution services through our globally distributed constellation of resolution sites, which currently process an average of 60 billion queries per day.
 Question 35, DNS Service provides details of zone file dissemination.
 Any TLD must have the capability to quickly and accurately distribute zone information to a set of globally distributed name servers.
-In Verisign's experience, end users demand rapid updates of zone information in the DNS.
-Verisign's system supports this capability in full compliance with applicable RFCs by updating its zone files incrementally every three minutes with a complete zone update every 12 hours.
-C. Dissemination of contact and other information concerning domain name registrations (i.e., port-43 WHOIS, Wedbbased Whois, RESTful Whois service) Verisign uses the Whois service as defined in RFC 3912 to disseminate contact and other information regarding registered data objects.
-Like all other components of its registry service, Verisign's Whois system is designed and built for both reliability and performance.
-Its current Whois implementation has answered more than five billion Whois queries per month for the TLDs it manages, and has experienced more than 250,000 queries per minute in peak conditions.
-Verisign commits to implementing a RESTful Whois service upon finalization of agreements with the IETF.
-For more information about Whois, please see the response to Question 26, Whois.
-The Whois service facilitates the timely resolution of many technical problems, assists investigatory phases of law enforcement, and provides many other legitimate, nonabusive uses of domain name registration meta-data.
+In our experience, end users demand rapid updates of zone information in the DNS.
+Our system supports this capability in full compliance with applicable RFCs by updating our zone files incrementally every three minutes with a complete zone update every 12 hours.
+C. Dissemination of contact or other information concerning domain name registrations (i.e., port 43 Whois, web- based Whois, RESTful Whois service) Verisign uses the Whois service as defined in RFC 3912 to disseminate contact and other information regarding registered data objects.
+Like all other components of our registry service, our Whois system is designed and built for both reliability and performance.
+Our current Whois implementation has answered more than five billion Whois queries per month for the TLDs we manage, and has experienced more than 250,000 queries per minute in peak conditions.
+Verisign commits to implementing a RESTful Whois service upon finalization of appropriate IETF standards and protocol.
+For more information about Whois, please see the response to Question 26, Whois The Whois service facilitates the timely resolution of many technical problems, assists investigatory phases of law enforcement, and provides many other legitimate, non- abusive uses of domain name registration meta-data.
 One of the fastest growing uses for Whois data today is in the automated, analytic engines of Internet reputation services used to prevent spam and combat Internet-based identity crimes such as phishing.
-D. International- ized domain names (IDNs) his time, Infibeam does not plan to offer IDNs.
-If it offers IDNs in the future, beam will contact ICANN to initiate the ICANN processes required to gain the licable approvals to offer IDN services.
+D. International- ized domain names (IDNs) At this time, Verisign does not plan to offer IDNs Verisign does not plan to offer IDNs in .Verisign.
+If we offer IDNs in the II contact ICANN to initiate the ICANN processes required to gain the